PaperPony/project_leaderboards/README.md

 # Welcome To Project Leaderboards!

 We are Project Leaderboards!
-Our goal is to create a unique and immersive gaming experienced for users of all backgrounds!
+Our goal is to create a unique and immersive gaming experiences for users of all backgrounds!

 Our website is a collection of interconnected games, allowing users to blend classic game titles with modern gaming experiences!